 Find your MDA inspector: http://gis.mda.state.mn.us/food/

-Ways to get birds processed (to be marketed) and sold:
+Ways to get birds processed to be marketed and sold:

 Custom-Exempt Processing.

 You can pre-sell birds to individuals before the birds are slaughtered, and then have the slaughter and processing done at a custom-exempt processing plant, or at an inspected plant that also offers custom-exempt processing.